mit-rss/tesse_install/README.md

 In rviz, make sure that you can see the laser scan from the simulator, and that it moves around when you move your car around in TESSE on your host machine.

-Finally, check metadata by running in a new terminal:

-`rostopic echo /tesse/imu`

 If you get a clock error, check that you launched the executable with the --client_ip_addr flag and that you set it to the VM IP.
 For more troubleshooting tips, see the next section on troubleshooting.